DarkMatterCore/libusbhsfs/README.md

     * Fixed potential memory corruption issues that could have taken place due to not updating LUN/FS context references after reallocating their buffers.
 * Debug build:
     * Implemented proper caching into debug logging code, making debug builds a lot faster now.
+    * The logfile is now flushed each time a public API function that generates log messages is called.
 * SX OS:
     * The status change user-mode event is now signaled on every `usbfs` status change.
 * Example test application: